This is dedicated to the memory of my beloved maternal grandfather, Abraham – “silver in his hair and gold in his heart”

 m) A special thanks to Ms. Pearl Prakash.

 n) This article presents only sign posts from the history of Fort Cochin.
 The excuse for its appearance at this time is my attempt to summarise these events at this juncture when much discussion on Fort Cochin’s importance and protection are progressing.
-Although certain proposals are mentioned here, I have not repeated the various proposals and implementations currently being addressed by the Government, other institutions and enthusiasts.
+Although certain proposals are mentioned here, I have not included all the various proposals and implementations currently being addressed by the Government, other institutions and enthusiasts.

 (© Joseph Sebastine/Manningtree Archive)